 Definition Of Synthetic Oil

-Synthetic oil consists of chemical compounds that are artificially made.
+Synthetic motor oil consists of chemical compounds that are artificially made.
 Synthetic lubricants are manufactured using chemically modified petroleum components rather than whole crude oil and can also be synthesized from other raw materials.
-It is especially useful at extreme operating temperatures.
+As a result, it is especially useful at extreme operating temperatures.

 The first American Petroleum Institute (API) rated synthetic motor oils for internal combustion engines were introduced in the 1970’s.
-Amsoil is the first API approved full synthetic oil.
+Accordingly, Amsoil manufactured the first API approved full synthetic oil.
 Now, most major oil manufacturers produce synthetic oil and you have a choice between conventional, synthetic-blend, and full synthetic motor oil.

 Each manufacturer takes a different approach to creating synthetic oil.
-Full synthetic oil is typically extracted from crude oil.
+Synthetic motor oil manufacturers typically extract synthetic oil from crude oil.
 As with conventional oil, synthetic oil is refined.
 After refining, differences become apparent between conventional and synthetic oil.
-Synthetic motor oil is distilled and purified.
+Likewise, synthetic motor oil is distilled and purified.
 During this process more impurities are identified and extracted.
 Engineers are able to tailor and select the exact molecules needed to work with today’s sophisticated engines.
-This creates an oil that is highly resistant to wear from friction.
+As a result, this creates an oil that is highly resistant to wear from friction.

 Benefits Of Synthetic Oil

 Engines enjoy many benefits with synthetic oil.
 From improved performance under extreme temperatures, resistance to oxidation, thermal breakdown and lack of sludge buildup.

 The high-temperature environment in your engine causes conventional oil to break down or even evaporate.
 Additionally, this is magnified if you live in a warm climate.
 Moreover, synthetic oil helps protect your engine from high heat.
 The oil resists breakdown ensuring, engine components get high levels of protection against friction wear.